 Livingston Montana, just 25 miles from Bozeman, is becoming the next hot spot!
 Whether it’s people getting priced out of Bozeman's real estate market and looking to the surrounding communities, or those actively looking for a smaller town, Livingston is a great option.
 Here are some things to consider if you are trying to decide between Livingston and Bozeman, Montana.

 With Bozeman home prices increasing every week, the nearby towns are getting more attention.
 Belgrade home prices have been increasing as quickly as Bozeman’s, making Livingston a more appealing option.
-The median home price of a single-family home in Livingston is $400,000 while Bozeman is at $658,502* (as of March 2021, data from Big Sky Country MLS based on 3 months of activity).
-The other positive about buying a home in Livingston is they have homes for sale under $300,000, which is nearly impossible to find in Bozeman.
-A new condo development, Villas at Brookstone, has condos starting at $183,000.
+The median home price of a single-family home in Livingston is $590,000 while Bozeman is at $860,000* (as of July 2022, data from Big Sky Country MLS based on 3 months of activity).
+The other positive about buying a home in Livingston is they have homes for sale under $400,000, which is nearly impossible to find in Bozeman.
+A newer condo development, Villas at Brookstone, has condos starting at $230,000.
 There are also more subdivisions in development in Livingston, which will help with supply.
 Northtown Subdivision is a newer large development in Livingston with plans for a 400-home neighborhood.

 It’s no surprise that Bozeman is feeling growing pains with the influx of new residents.
 One of the best things about Livingston is it still is a small town with a tight-knit community.
 They have a fantastic downtown with art galleries, breweries, and top-notch restaurants.
 Tourism has always been a part of Livingston with its access to the Paradise Valley and Yellowstone, which helps keep local businesses thriving.
 While Bozeman’s rapid growth is transforming the community, Livingston is holding on to its Montana roots.
 In fact, Livingston is a lot like Bozeman was 20 years ago.